flutter/website/src/docs/get-started/flutter-for/web-devs.md

 handles with the font and color properties are individual properties of a [`TextStyle`][] child of a [`Text`][] widget.

+For text-align property in CSS that is used for aligning text, there is a textAlign property of a [`Text`][] widget.

 In both HTML and Flutter, child elements or widgets are anchored at the top left, by default.